 Your online reputation lasts forever — whether the results are positive or negative.
-Embarrassing comments and photos will resurface and may hinder future opportunities with your career, housing situation and even your family.
-Criminal documents such as your arrest information and public mugshots are accessed and exploited online.
+Embarrassing comments and photos will resurface and may hinder future opportunities with your career, housing situation, and even your family.
+Criminal charges such as your arrest information and public mugshots are accessed and exploited online.

-Mugshot websites scrape arrest photos from county police websites and post them online.
-In addition, these sites unfortunately typically rank favorably, and will more often than not be found on the first page of Google when users type in your name.
+Mugshot sites scrape arrest photographs from county police websites and post them online.
+In addition, these sites typically rank favorably and will, more often than not, be found on the first page of Google when users type in your name.

-Sadly, the law does not see anything wrong with them which is the most concerning part.
-As long as the website does not harass you and demand a payment they are free to publish arrest records in various states across the nation.
+Sadly, the law does not see anything wrong with them, which is the most concerning part.
+As long as the mugshot website does not harass you and demand payment, they are free to publish arrest records in various states across the nation.

-Most Infamous Mugshot Publishing Websites
+The Most Infamous List Of Mugshot Sites

 Regardless, once people see your mugshot posted online, it will deter them from working with you as they automatically assume you are a “bad person” with a negative reputation.

 This has negatively impacted thousands of individuals as many charges are dropped but not expunged.

 Expungement documentation is required to remove or update any arrest details on this mugshot website.
-Contact BailBondCity directly here.

-In addition, BocaBusted will not remove violent charges (domestic violence, assault with bodily harm, etc.).
+In addition, BocaBusted will not remove violent charges (domestic violence, assault with bodily harm, etc.)

 “If charges were dropped or if the record was expunged or there is an error for which you have documented proof, email us by clicking on this email address: [email protected].
 Note: Clicking there ensures we know which exact post you’re referring to.
 DO NOT CHANGE THE SUBJECT OF THE EMAIL.